-This blog is designed to educate the world about Periodic Paralysis a rare, inherited, hard to diagnose, debilitating and cruel metabolic disorder.
-I have a variant of this condition and my life is filled with constant challenges as I attempt to manage my symptoms to stay alive.
+This blog was created and designed to educate the world about Periodic Paralysis a rare, inherited, hard to diagnose, debilitating and cruel mineral metabolic disorder.
+I have two variants of this condition and my life is filled with constant challenges as I attempt to manage my symptoms to stay alive.
 My husband and I are co-founders of the Periodic Paralysis Network, Inc. This blog is an extension of our educational and support network at www.periodicparalysisnetwork.com .

 Tuesday, November 12, 2013